What are the first rooms you look at when you are viewing a property?

 Maybe a different coloured bath like the ones below and a vanity-style sink unit.

 First of all, we had to rip the old bathroom out, including the airing cupboard that was in the corner and the tiles from the walls and floors.

-There were huge damp patches on the floor and walls and the whole room had to be made secure, water tight and completely re-plastered before we could continue.
+There were huge damp patches on the floor and walls and the whole room had to be made secure, watertight and completely re-plastered before we could continue.

 It was in desperate need of a bathroom renovation.

-I originally found some beautiful Victorian style blue, black, white and grey patterned tiles, but in true Melanie style, I went to order them the day they ripped out the bathroom and was told they were quite bespoke so would take at least 8 weeks to be delivered.
+I originally found some beautiful Victorian-style blue, black, white and grey patterned tiles, but in true Melanie style, I went to order them the day they ripped out the bathroom and was told they were quite bespoke so would take at least 8 weeks to be delivered.

-With a 3 year old and 2 year old in the house, I didn’t think we could wait that long without a bath so I paid a visit to Topps Tiles and was pleasantly surprised with the range and price.
-We went for –
+With a 3-year-old and 2-year-old in the house, I didn’t think we could wait that long without a bath so I paid a visit to Topps Tiles and was pleasantly surprised with the range and price.

 Topps Tiles Thornbury Tile – £59.95 per m²